Language Cards are a simple, versatile material to add to your baby’s activities.

 How to Introduce Monti Kids Printable Language Cards

 Start with three cards at a time and build up your collection as your child learns the names for the objects.
-There are nine images in these downloads.
+There are nine images in each of these downloads.
+The reason we present language objects and cards to our little ones in a classified way, for example, winter items, fruits, or vehicles as separate sets, is to support a child’s organization and classification of vocabulary.

 Here are some different ways to use the cards: